-The spring loaded screws are joined to the Noctua mounting bar with a single screw, which can be accessible through the screw driver hole in the centre of the tower.
+The spring-loaded screws are joined to the Noctua mounting bar with a single screw, which can be accessed through the screwdriver hole in the center of the tower.

-If we were to do Noctua NH U12A Review without paying attention to the fans, it would be a shame.
-Luckily, Dual Noctua industrial grade 120mm NF-A12 fans are included with the Noctua NH-U12A chromax.black.
+If we were to review the Noctua NH U12A without paying attention to the fans, it would be a shame.
+Luckily, the Dual Noctua industrial grade 120mm NF-A12 fans are included with the Noctua NH-U12A chromax.black.
 The pull-push fan arrangement comes pre-attached to the tower.

-Due to the increased diameter of the centre, the fans may appear larger than other 120mm fans.
-The 9x blades of the Noctua NF-A12 fan have a greyish textured surface, which Noctua refers to as Flow Acceleration Channels.
-Anti-vibration cushions are also installed on all eight corners.
+Due to the increased diameter of the center, the fans may appear larger than other 120mm fans.
+The 9x blades of the Noctua NF-A12 fan have a greyish-textured surface, which Noctua refers to as Flow Acceleration Channels.
+Additionally, anti-vibration cushions are also installed on all eight corners.

 The motor is fully composed of steel, with an extra brass framework to strengthen the axle mount; the quality is unquestionable.